piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 velocity from the macroscopic restart file.

 (sec:DSMC-quality)=

+## Handling Granular Flows in PICLas

+PICLas implements a one-way coupling for gas-solid particle interactions.
+This approach assumes that only the influence of the gas flow on the solid particle is considered.
+The following assumptions apply to this model:

+- Solid particles are assumed to be perfectly spherical.
+- No temperature gradient exists within the solid particles, meaning their temperature is spatially uniform.
+- The volume of solid particles is much larger than that of gas molecules.
+The local particle Knudsen number, defined as the ratio of the gas mean free path to the particle diameter, is on the order of one or greater.
+This ensures the free molecular flow regime is valid, and collisions between incoming and reflected gas molecules are neglected.
+- No mass exchange (e.g., adsorption or absorption) occurs between the gas and solid phases.

+### Defining Granular Flows

+To define granular flow, additional parameters must be configured alongside those for DSMC gas flow simulation.
+Granular species are defined similarly to gas species but the following key differences must be taken into account:

+Set the `InteractionID` of the granular species to 100 in order to indicate the particles as solid:

+    Part-Species1-InteractionID = 100

+Granular species do not have a temperature distribution, as they are modeled as solid particles with constant temperature.
+Configure the velocity distribution as:

+    Part-Species1-velocityDistribution = constant

+Define the solid particle size (perfectly spherical) in m using:

+    Part-Species1-dref = 2.0E-6

+Specify the solid particle mass in kg similar to gas species using:

+    Part-Species1-MassIC

+To reduce the number of simulated particles, define a weighting factor similar to gas species:

+    Part-Species1-MacroParticleFactor

+This value can differ from the macro particle factor of gas species and does not depend on the usage of a variable weighting factor for gas species.
+To correctly calculate the temperature development of granular species, specify their specific heat capacity in J/(kg·K):

+    Part-Species1-GranularPartCsp = 765

+### Gravitational Effects

+Since the dynamics of solid particles can be significantly influenced by Earth's gravity, you can enable gravitational effects using:

+    UseGravitation = T

+Additionally, define the gravity direction:

+    DirectionOfGravity = (/ -1.0, 0.0, 0.0 /)

+### Granular-Wall Interactions

+Granular particles interact with walls differently than classical DSMC particles.
+Granular particles are always reflected specularly but may lose energy due to deformation upon impact.
+The energy loss is controlled by the parameter:

+    Part-Boundary1-DeformEnergyLoss=0.5

+This parameter is defined in the `parameter.ini` file and must be chosen between 0 and 1.
+A value of 1 means complete energy loss, causing the particle to come to rest upon wall impact, while a value of 0 represents an elastic collision with no energy loss.
+Note that the assumption of perfectly spherical particles with a constant diameter remains valid, even when energy is lost due to deformation.

+### Verification of One-Way Coupling

+To verify the one-way coupling, the drag force and heat flux on a single solid particle in a flow were analyzed.
+Two new flags were introduced for this purpose.
+To disable particle velocity and temperature updates, use

+    SkipGranularUpdate = T

+To output the average force and heat acting on the particle, use:

+    CalcGranularDragHeat = T

+The results are written to the `PartAnalyze.csv` file.

 ## Ensuring Physical Simulation Results

 To determine whether the DSMC related parameters are chosen correctly, so-called quality factors can be written out as part of the